Upgrading schools, improving results

 Aderak Full Elementary School #1

-The first school we started helping was the "Fikre Alem" (world love) School at Aderak in the Tigrai Region of Northern Ethiopia.
-Initially it was built by the community as part of the Government's initiative to extend access to primary education nationally.
+The first school we started helping was the “Fikre Alem” (world love) School at Aderak.
+Initially built by the community as part of the Government's initiative to extend access to primary education nationally.

-This school is in an isolated neglected off-road area with no water or other services. hey had built a classroom school block in local stone - but the rooms had no flooring, furniture or even black boards.
-They did not have the capacity to do or afford more work.
+This school is in an isolated neglected off-road area with no water or other services. hey had built a classroom school block in local stone - but the rooms had no flooring, furniture or even black boards and they lacked the capacity to do or afford more work.

 Identified to us by the local education office, in late 2004 A-CET, through its local partners EYES, had discussions with the school and its community board and offered support.
 A list of needs was drawn up by them and their priorities were initially flooring, furniture plus blackboards, followed by more classrooms, an administration block with offices, stores and library plus a latrine block.